asingh028/get-cseruleslist/README.md

 #### PS1 file execution:
 First change the following in the respective PS1 script:

-$SumoLogicEndpoint = "https://api.[deployment].sumologic.com/api/v1/collectors"  # Update the endpoint based on your region
+_$SumoLogicEndpoint = "https://api.[deployment].sumologic.com/api/v1/collectors"  # Update the endpoint based on your region
 $AccessId = "yourid"  # Replace with your Sumo Logic Access ID
-$AccessKey = "youkey"  # Replace with your Sumo Logic Access Key
+$AccessKey = "youkey"  # Replace with your Sumo Logic Access Key_

-Open PowerShell as Administrator:
+- Open PowerShell as Administrator:

-Right-click on the PowerShell icon and select Run as Administrator.
+- Right-click on the PowerShell icon and select Run as Administrator.
-Check Current Execution Policy: Get-ExecutionPolicy
+- Check Current Execution Policy: _Get-ExecutionPolicy_

-Set Execution Policy (if restricted): To temporarily allow script execution, run: Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
+- Set Execution Policy (if restricted): To temporarily allow script execution, run: _Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass_

-- This change applies only to the current session and reverts when you close PowerShell.
+**- This change applies only to the current session and reverts when you close PowerShell.
+**